 Tennessee’s Presidential Landmarks

 Like the states of Georgia, Virginia, and Arkansas, Tennessee has left an impact on American history as the home of three past presidents.
 History buffs should plan their own trip around the Volunteer State to see where past great leaders have walked before the next election!
-Andrew Jackson, 7th Born March 15, 1767 on the border between North and South Carolina, Andrew … [Read more...] about Tennessee’s Presidential Landmarks
+Andrew Jackson, 7th Born March 15, 1767 on the border between North and South Carolina, … [Read more...] about Tennessee’s Presidential Landmarks

 Visiting the National Museum of African American Music

-Located across the street from the famed Ryman Auditorium in downtown Nashville, Tennessee is the National Museum of African American Music.
+Located across the street from the famed Ryman Auditorium in downtown Nashville, Tennessee, is the National Museum of African American Music.
 The state-of-the-art facility finally highlights the significant role the Black community played in what we consider to be American music.
 While the museum is in the Music City, known for its ties to country music, it actually spans … [Read more...] about Visiting the National Museum of African American Music

 Visiting the Emmett Till Memory Project Locations in Mississippi